How to spend 48 hours in Newcastle, Australia

 2. NOAH’s on the Beach

-If you want great beach views, look no further than NOAH’s on the Beach.
+If you want great beach views, look no further than NOAH’s on the Beach..
 Newcastle’s only 4-star beachfront hotel features floor-to-ceiling windows and a balcony.
-Located a short stroll from the CBD, harbour and a selection of great breakfast spots and restaurants, we loved that we could lay in with coffee (from a local coffee shop a stroll away) watching the surfers on Newcastle Beach.
+Located a short stroll from the CBD, harbour and a selection of great breakfast spots and restaurants, I loved that I could lay in with coffee (from a local coffee shop a stroll away) watching the surfers on Newcastle Beach.
 The staff were super friendly and knowledgeable and parking was free of charge under the hotel.
-We didn’t get to eat at the onsite restaurant but it looked good and has great views.
-NOAH’s on the Beach would be perfect for families, couples or business people simply because of the location.
+I didn’t get to eat at the onsite restaurant but it looked good and has great views.
+NOAH’s on the Beach. would be perfect for families, couples or business people simply because of the location.

 3. The Lucky Hotel